How much does SEO cost in the UK? (2026 guide)

 The penalty: Complete removal from Google's index.
 All organic rankings lost overnight.
 Potential customers searching for BMW couldn't find the official site at all.

-Recovery: Required removing all cloaking, issuing a public apology, and submitting a reconsideration request.
+Recovery: Needed removing all cloaking, issuing a public apology and submitting a reconsideration request.
 Major news coverage damaged brand reputation.

 What they did: Paid to have thousands of links placed on unrelated websites - nuclear engineering sites, casino sites, sites completely unrelated to retail.